twystd/GA144/README.md

 forgiving and loving mother though).
 And the official manual for the IDE is ummm, cryptic in the extreme (?).
 There are several fairly helpful tutorials out there, of which the [HCC!Forth][hccforth] seemed to be the one that gets you up and running with the least loss of hair.
-Just in case it ever goes missing, there is a copy of the webpage in the archive folder (hopefully nobody at HCC!Forth minds too much).
+Just in case it ever goes missing, there is a copy of the web page in the archive folder - hopefully nobody at HCC!Forth minds too much.

 References
 ----------